Jammy2211/PyAutoLens/paper/paper.md

 lens model with a `Pixelization` and `Regularizaion` object, the background source's light is modeled using a rectangular grid or Voronoi mesh that accounts for irregular galaxy morphologies which a `LightProile` cannot accurately capture.
-Lensed quasar and supernovae datasets can be fitted using a `PointSource`, which uses positions and / or flux-ratios to fit the lens model. `PyAutoLens` also includes functionality dedicated to the analysis of strong lensing clusters.
+Lensed quasar and supernovae datasets can be fitted using a `PointSource`, which uses positions and / or flux-ratios to fit the lens model.
+Strong lensing clusters containing many lens galaxies can also be analysed with `PyAutoLens` using these objects.

 Automated lens modeling uses `PyAutoFit`'s transdimensional model-fitting pipelines, which break the model-fit into a chained sequence of non-linear searches which pass information gained about simpler lens models fitted in earlier